FlingOS/FlingOS/Documentation/Markdown/Reference Articles/2015-07-23-Displays-and-Graphics.markdown

 ## Scope of this article
 As stated, this article does not cover specific display, video or graphics technologies (except where they are used as useful examples or for historical understanding).
 Instead this article will cover the important points of the long history of digital pictures and also provide the knowledge and understanding of theoretical concepts which applied by a wide range technologies.

+## Caveats
+1. This article does use simplifications - it has to.
+The aim is provide sufficient understanding, not 100% technical detail.
+2. This article is forced to touch upon some areas of electronics and physics.
+Where it does so, it makes some assumptions and generalisations which I know are not strictly true but are more than a reasonable description.

+In both cases the word "almost" is often applied to indicate to the reader that what is being said may not be 100% accurate, true or sufficiently detailed.

 ---

 # Overview